Have you checked this latest 31-point SEO checklist?

 - Create and upload a robots.txt file on your website

-Robots.txt is actually a plain text file that directs search engines where they visit and can’t on your site.
+Robots.txt is actually a plain text file that directs search engines where they can visit and can’t on your site.
 It looks like this:

 From the above image, it can be easily seen that the file includes some directives that allow or disallow the search engines from visiting various sections of your website.